TV Meteorologist

 Is there a name for the period of silence between the lightning strike and the thunder clap?

-Asked by Shane Chuvalas over 6 years ago
+Asked by Shane Chuvalas about 7 years ago

 Great question!
 Not that I know of.
 The delay in hearing thunder is because light travels faster than sound.
 The lightning causes the air to heat and expand rapidly and that shockwave is the thunder.
 The visible flash gets to you faster.
 If you were standing right next to the bolt (not recommended) you would see and hear at the same time.
 Thanks!